-- To provide appropriate land uses adjacent to the community centre that complement the Centre's function as a community focal point. - To encourage expansions and/or upgrades to SMF Hall in order to accommodate larger scale events and activities. - c) To create visually pleasing corridors leading to the Community Centre.
+- a) To provide appropriate land uses adjacent to the Community Centre that complement the Centre's function as a community focal point. - b) To encourage expansions and/or upgrades to SMF Hall in order to accommodate larger scale events and activities. - c) To create visually pleasing corridors leading to the Community Centre.

-- a) Commercial development shall be limited to small-scale service and retail uses that contribute to the rural nature of the plan area. - b) Suitable setbacks or buffers shall be required to ensure compatibility with existing or proposed adjacent land uses. - c) Major future public community amenities or facilities should be located at or in the vicinity of the Community Centre so as not to undermine its planned function. - d) All new development or redevelopment of existing buildings and sites should comply with the County's Business, Commercial and Industrial Design Guidelines.
+- a) Commercial development shall be limited to small-scale service and retail uses that contribute to the rural nature of the Plan area. - b) Suitable setbacks or buffers shall be required to ensure compatibility with existing or proposed adjacent land uses. - c) Major future public community amenities or facilities should be located at or in the vicinity of the Community Centre so as not to undermine its planned function. - d) All new development or redevelopment of existing buildings and sites should comply with the County's Business, Commercial and Industrial Design Guidelines. - e) The Community Hall and the Chapel shall continue as Institutional, Educational and Cultural District zoned parcels to serve the community.

-7.7 Recreation
+7.6 Recreation